Teddy Ruxpin: Yes! Entertainment

-In 1998, Yes!
-Entertainment brought Teddy Ruxpin back to stores for a third time.
+In 1998, Yes! brought Teddy Ruxpin back to stores for a third time.
 The toy's size is largely the same as the Playskool version.
 Yes! returned to using the standard cassette tapes.
+A small Beanie Baby version of the toy was boxed with the Yes!
+Teddy Ruxpin based on the popularity of Ty's Beanie Babies at the time.
 This venture was short-lived, however, as Yes!
-Entertainment's corporate management and financial troubles ultimately resulted in AlchemyII withdrawing the licensing for Teddy.
+Entertainment's corporate management and financial troubles ultimately resulted in Alchemy II withdrawing the licensing for Teddy.